oracle-devrel/cd3-automation-toolkit/cd3_automation_toolkit/documentation/user_guide/Workflows-jenkins.md

 * Access Jenkins URL using -
   - https://\<IP of the Jenkins Host\>:8443/
+    Notes  - 8443 is the port mapped with local system while docker container creation.
+           - Network Connectivity should be allowed on this host and port.
   - It will prompt you to create first user to access Jenkins URL.
 This will be the admin user.